jsimplicio/jsimplicio.github.io/_posts/2019-4-20-sharing-project-media-with-public-links.md

 Researchers can now share media from their project with people outside of dscout.

 ## Getting started with share links
-generated links live inside the project link manager on the project home page.
+Generated links live inside the project link manager on the project home page.

 The interface below shows the link manager call-to-action on the right column.